marcocacciabue/vortex/README.md

 voRtex is a package created with the purpose to help in the data analysis of large groups of foot and mouth desease rna sequences.

-This package contains a collection of functions designed to manage and analyze sample data in an efficient way.
+this package contains a collection of functions designed to manage and analyze sample data in an efficient way.
 It manages VCF files, bed files, fasta files, DNAStringSet and else.

-## Examples
+## examples

 VCFToDataFrame.R creates a data frame off a vcf file, containing allel position, allel frecuency and depth coverage